 PSoC's digital subsystem provides half of its unique configurability.
-It connects a digital signal from any peripheral to any pin through the Digital System Interconnect (DSI).
+It connects a digital signal from any peripheral to any pin through the digital system interconnect (DSI).
 It also provides functional flexibility through an array of small, fast, low-power UDBs.
 PSoC Creator provides a library of prebuilt and tested standard digital peripherals (UART, SPI, LIN, PRS, CRC, timer, counter, PWM, AND, OR, and so on) that are mapped to the UDB array.
 You can also easily create a digital circuit using boolean primitives by means of graphical design entry.
 Each UDB contains programmable array logic (PAL)/programmable logic device (PLD) functionality, together with a small state machine engine to support a wide variety of peripherals.

 In addition to the flexibility of the UDB array, PSoC also provides configurable digital blocks targeted at specific functions.
-For the CY8C32 family these blocks can include four 16-bit timers, counters, and PWM blocks; I2C slave, master, and multimaster; and FS USB.
+For the CY8C36 family these blocks can include four 16-bit timers, counters, and PWM blocks; I2C slave, master, and multi-master; FS USB; and Full CAN 2.0b.

-For more details on the peripherals see the "Example Peripherals" section on page 45 of this datasheet.
-For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 45 of this datasheet.
+For more details on the peripherals see the "Example Peripherals" section on page 44 of this data sheet.
+For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 44 of this data sheet.

 PSoC's analog subsystem is the second half of its unique configurability.
-All analog performance is based on a highly accurate absolute voltage reference with less than 1-percent error over temperature and voltage.
+All analog performance is based on a highly accurate absolute voltage reference with less than 0.1-percent error over temperature and voltage.
 The configurable analog subsystem includes:

 - Analog muxes

 - Comparators

 - Voltage references

 - ADC

+- DACs

-- DAC
+- DFB